Convex-Dev/design/docs/cad/020_tokenomics/README.md

 To account for transaction costs, effective financial management or purchaser convenience, the Foundation MAY group the release of some coins into rounds, provided that such rounds MUST be broadly consistent with the overall Release Curve.

+### Reward Pool

+The Peer Reward Pool is stored in the special account `#0`.

+Transactions Fees for execution of transactions are deposited in the Reward Pool (this occurs at the end of each block of transactions successfully submitted by a peer and confirmed in consensus).

+Over time, this Reward Pool is used to make payments for peers that are participating correctly in maintaining network consensus, thus giving a return to stakers.

+Account `#0` is also an address to which users can optionally "burn" coins.
+Such coins are removed from the coin supply, but will be available for future distribution as peer rewards.

 ### Coin Purchases